Mortgages For the First-Time Home Buyer: Ultimate Loan Guide

 Native American Direct Loans (NADLs) offer additional loan opportunities for those who qualify for a VA loan and identify as Native American.
 To qualify, you must be a Native American enrolled in an American Indian tribe or Alaskan Native village that has set a MOU (Memorandum of Understanding) with the VA.

-Fannie and Freddie
+Fannie & Freddie

-Programs For First-time Home Buyers
+Programs for First-time Home Buyers

 In addition to government-backed loans that provide low rates, you’ll find various programs and options designed to help first-time home buyers with down payments and low rates.